Home / Demand Flexibility

 Getting set up is easy

-- We’ll help you identify if Demand Flexibility is right for you and select electrical equipment to participate, ensuring there’s no disruption to your core business.
+• We’ll help you identify if Simply Flex is right for you and select electrical equipment to participate, ensuring no disruption to your core business.

-- We’ll also agree the terms of your participation and work out how much you could earn.
+• We’ll also agree on the terms of your participation and work out how much you could earn.

-- Then, we’ll install hardware on your site to send event signals to your control systems and test it’s all working as expected.
+• Then, we’ll install hardware on your site to send event signals to your control systems and test that everything works as expected.

-- Once you’re up and running, we’ll pay you for being on standby to reduce your load, and for responding to events.
+• Once you’re up and running, we’ll pay you to be on standby to reduce your load and respond to events.

 Register your interest